timescale/docs.timescale.com-content/tutorials/tutorial-setup-timescale-prometheus.md

 - An [AWS account][aws-signup]
 - A new or existing Amazon EC2 instance.
 We’ll use the `t2.large` instance type, but you can use whatever is within your budget, including the free-tier eligible instances.
-Ensure to store your `.pem` key safely.
+Ensure that you store your `.pem` key safely.
 In this tutorial, we’ll use the Ubuntu Server 18.04 LTS AMI:

 <img class="main-content__illustration" src="https://s3.amazonaws.com/docs.iobeam.com/images/AWS_Ubuntu_DIYMonitoring.png" alt="Ubuntu AMI used for Monitoring setup"/>